GoogleChrome/web.dev/src/site/content/en/blog/prefers-color-scheme/index.md

 *Black on White* and *White on Black*.
 While System&nbsp;7 supported color, the default user interface was still black-and-white.

-These inversion-based implementations showed their weaknesses once color was introduced.
+These inversion-based implementations demonstrated their weaknesses once color was introduced.
 User research by Szpiro *et al.* on
 [how people with low vision access computing devices](https://dl.acm.org/citation.cfm?id=2982168) showed that all interviewed users disliked inverted images,